 The event takes place:

-Welcome to attend Anton Borg's doctoral defence at the Department of Computer Science and Engineering, Blekinge Institute of Technology.
+Welcome to attend Andreas Rossholm's public defence of a doctoral thesis at the Department of Applied Signal Processing, Blekinge Institute of Technology.

 Organizer, personal / school / organizer: